Pete Isensee

 Internet and client-server developer for Emerald City Technologies, a company

-that created massively multiplayer 3D games and game technology for the
+that created massively multiplayer 3D games and game technology.

 City products.